 The ESPP enables eligible employees to purchase shares of the Company's common stock at the end of each offering period at a price equal to 85% of the fair market value of the shares on the first business day or the last business day of the offering period, whichever is lower.
 Eligible employees generally included all employees.
 Share purchases are funded through payroll deductions of at least 1%, and up to 15% of an employee's eligible compensation for each payroll period.
-The number of shares reserved for issuance under the ESPP increase automatically on the first day of each fiscal year, beginning on January 1, 2021, by a number equal to the least of 360,086 shares, 1% of the shares of common stock outstanding on the last day of the immediately preceding fiscal year, or such number of shares determined by the Company's board of directors.
-As of December 31, 2020, 360,086 shares were available for future purchase.
-The ESPP generally provides for six-month consecutive offering periods beginning on December 15, 2020.
+The number of shares reserved for issuance under the ESPP increase automatically on the first day of each fiscal year, by a number equal to, 1% of the shares of common stock outstanding on the last day of the immediately preceding fiscal year, or such number of shares determined by the Company's board of directors.
+As of December 31, 2021, 729,775 shares were available for future purchase.
+The ESPP generally provides for six-month consecutive offering periods beginning on May 15th and November 15th of each year.
 The ESPP is a compensatory plan as defined by the authoritative guidance for stock compensation.
-As such, stock-based compensation expense has been recorded for the year ended December 31, 2020.
+As such, stock-based compensation expense has been recorded for the years ended December 31, 2021 and 2020.